zachary-chiodini/Unit-Perceptron-Regression/README.md

 <p align="justify">
     The training algorithm used in "perceptron.py" is shown in (13), where ⊘ is a Hadamard division and denotes element-wise division, and <i>h << 1</i>.
-    This training algoirthm has some additions not present in (11) and (12).
+    This training algoirthm has some additional operations not present in (11) or (12).
     The learning rate is divided by the second derivative of the <i>SEE</i> function, because a higher second derivative implies that the curvature of the <i>SEE</i> function is steeper and narrower, which means a smaller learning rate is necessary to avoid grossly overshooting the minimum.